Through the Smoky Mountains: Days 18-23

 There is a brief roadwalk from the Fontana Hilton, across the dam, and into the surrounding woods before the official start of the Smoky Mountains.

-"I wonder what it would be like to grow up in this town," Silas says.
-"They must hear so many dam jokes."
+“I wonder what it would be like to grow up in this town,” Silas says as we cross.
+“They must hear so many dam jokes.”

 “One of the locals said she was 7 when the Dam was built.
 She said she was one of the Dam kids.
 She went to the Dam school.”

 “The first night, I caught, like, five fireflies.
 I put them all in my bug net, and put that in my tent, and I was like, ‘Ah ~ this is magical!’”

 Less than a mile later, we deposit our permits in the hiker registration box by the Smoky Mountains sign.

 As we hike up, we pass a couple section hikers, one of whom introduces himself as Toe.
 He gestures to his necklace.
 “It’s my toe.”

 From afar, the necklace looks like a pinkish yellow rock tied to a string.